caseyryan/reflect_buddy/README.md

 - `@JsonNumValidator()` - the same as int validator but for double
 - `@JsonStringValidator()` - can validate a string against a regular expression pattern
 - `@EmailValidator()` - validates an email against a regular expression
+- `@JsonPasswordValidator()` - a password validator with options
+- `@CreditCardNumberValidator()` - a credit card number validator that can use Luhn algorithm
+- `@PhoneValidator()` - a phone validator which validates upon a database of country phone codes and phone masks which makes it more reliable than the one base on regular expression
 - `@NameValidator()` - validates a name written in latin or cyrillic letters.
 If you need other letters, you should write your own validator.
 Take this one as an example

 ### Value converters
 - `@JsonValueConverter()` - **base class**: can be extended for any type conversion